srikanth1620/my-azure-iac-pipeline/README2-DR.md

 DR Features - Versioning and Point in time recovery?
 ----------------------------------------------------------------------------

+Versioning - Tracks full version history

-Versioning - Automatically creates and stores a new version of a blob each time it’s modified or overwritten, allowing recovery of specific previous versions.
+Automatically creates and stores a new version of a blob each time it’s modified or overwritten, allowing recovery of specific previous versions.

 Purpose: Protects against accidental overwrites or deletions by maintaining a history of blob versions.

 Example: If you overwrite “file.txt” three times, versioning keeps all three versions, and you can restore any specific version.

 Point-in-Time Restore:

+Restores an entire container at a specific moment

 Restores an entire container to its state at a specific moment within the retention period (e.g., up to 7 days, matching your soft delete period).